Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: ASIC Area and Energy Results

 \subsection{Area Results}

-The area results were obtained through \ac{ASIC} synthesis using Synopsys Design Compiler with a timing constraint of 2.35ns.
+The area results were obtained through \ac{ASIC} synthesis using Synopsys Design Compiler with a timing constraint of 2.35~ns.
+The critical path did not traverse the coprocessors but was in the CPU's communication through the system bus.
+Therefore, the clock period did not strain the implementation of either coprocessor.
 Table~\ref{tab:coprosit_fpuss_area} summarizes the area measurements for the individual modules within Coprosit and FPU\_ss.
 As expected, Coprosit exhibits a 38\% smaller area footprint compared to FPU\_ss.
 This reduction is primarily driven by the size differences in their core computational units: the \ac{PRAU} in Coprosit and the \ac{FPU} in FPU\_ss.
 Furthermore, the Coprosit register file contributes to the reduced area, as it is half the size of FPU\_ss’s register file due to the narrower data width.

 The detailed comparisons in Table~\ref{tab:prau_fpu_area} further highlight this disparity.
 The 16-bit \ac{PRAU} is 37\% smaller than the 32-bit \ac{FPU}.
-In the \ac{PRAU}, the addition and multiplication operations are implemented as separate units that together occupy 576$\mu m^2$.
-Conversely, the \ac{FPU} employs a fused multiply-accumulate (\ac{MAC}) unit for additions and multiplications, which requires 1800$\mu m^2$, over three times the area of the corresponding units in the \ac{PRAU}.
+In the \ac{PRAU}, the addition and multiplication operations are implemented as separate units that together occupy 576~$\mu m^2$.
+Conversely, the \ac{FPU} employs a fused multiply-accumulate (\ac{MAC}) unit for additions and multiplications, which requires 1800~$\mu m^2$, over three times the area of the corresponding units in the \ac{PRAU}.

+Table~\ref{tab:area_soa} summarizes the area results of the posit units from prior posit-enabled RISC\nobreakdash-V designs alongside our implementation.
+As shown, the PRAU in PHEE achieves a significantly smaller area footprint than prior designs, primarily due to its focus on posit16 and microcontroller-level edge-oriented constraints.
+For reference, in PHEE the CPU occupies 9750.43~$\mu m^2$.
+These differences reinforce the feasibility of implementing posit arithmetic in resource-constrained wearable systems.